Short on time? Download a free copy of this guide to read offline!

 Tailor a sales approach: Different personas may respond better to different sales strategies.
 Having this information on hand means that your sales team can tailor their approach depending on the customer.

 Prioritise leads: Sales teams can learn which prospects are most likely to become customers as well as discover at what stage customers are ready to purchase, through journey mapping.
 This can help them prioritise leads, become more efficient and achieve higher conversion rates.

 Identify weak touchpoint: Be it online ordering, customer return processes or call centre response time, NPS feedback can help identify areas of friction and repair them before they cost you more customers.

 Identify common support themes: This can help you implement self-service channels, such as a knowledge base or chatbot strategy, designed to quickly solve common customer issues.
 In turn, this frees up your customer support staff to tackle more complex service issues.

-Save customers: With the right NPS management system, you can collect results real-time and if you act fast, you may be able to repair the relationship with a customer and stop them churning.
+Save customers: With the right NPS management system, you can collect results daily and if you act fast, you may be able to repair the relationship with a customer and stop them churning.
 This won’t always be the case, but in addressing the issue quickly, you may save other customers from going through a similar experience.